 The Japanese artist Takashi Murakami combines highly refined classical Japanese painting techniques with distinctive Pop sensibilities.
 Known for his “Superflat” style, directly influenced by manga and anime, the artist creates works that explode with color and playfulness.
 For the 2015–16 ski season, in collaboration with Aspen Skiing Company, Murakami has produced four unique images, all of which embody his trademark visual aesthetic.

-This monthlong program for kids at the 5–8 grade level is held weekly at the Aspen Art Museum.
+This monthlong program for kids in Grades 5–8 is held weekly at the AAM.
 Taking place after school most Tuesdays from 3:30–5 p.m., these open-choice workshops provide the creative room for kids to explore who they are through individual and collaborative projects and art.
 Led by museum educators and teaching artists, participants have direct access to contemporary artists, artworks, and themes.
+Registration is $13 members/$15 nonmembers per class.

 Education Workshop support is provided by Melva Bucksbaum and Raymond Learsy and Mary and Patrick Scanlan.
 Scholarships for AAM Workshops are funded by Cari and Michael J. Sacks.
 AAM education programs are made possible by the Questrom Education Fund.